 The next step for you is to submit a nominations form and any other required materials.

-• Complete the online nominations form.
+• Begin by completing the online nominations form.
 It’s available on qmsu.org/elections, and you’ll need your name, your student ID, your email address and your phone number.
 Once you’ve submitted your nominations form, you’ll get an email confirmation.
 If you do not receive an email notification shortly after submitting your nomination form, there may be a technical problem, so please contact su-elections@qmul.ac.uk to ensure your nomination has been registered.

-• It’s also a requirement to submit a short statement (also known as a slogan) for your nomination to be valid.
+• It’s also a requirement to submit a short statement for your nomination to be valid.
 The statement can’t exceed 50 words.
 And no, you can’t just remove the spaces between all the words.
 We use MS Word to count the number of words, and if your statement exceeds 50 words (even if it’s 51), we’ll cut your statement after 50 words.
 The statement is your opportunity to tell students why they should vote for you.
 You may want to mention your key policies and ideas.

 Have you still not made up your mind?